elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/go-live.md

 To move from production anxiety to production karma, here is a checklist to go through before going live 24/7.
 Make sure to perform this checklist in a shared session with the administrator.

-- [ ] Redeployment of the application from scratch works.
-    * **Why?** This ensures that no tribal knowledge exists and your Git repository is truly the only source of truth.
-    * **How?** Ask your administrator to "reset" the environment, i.e., remove all container images, remove all cached container images, remove all Kubernetes resources, etc. Redeploy your application.
-    * **Desired outcome**: Measured setup time is acceptable.
-    * **Possible resolutions**: Make sure to add all code and Kubernetes manifests to your Git repository.
-Make sure that relevant documentation exists.
 - [ ] Load testing was performed.
     * **Why?** This ensures that enough capacity was allocated for the environment.
     * **How?** Set up a synthetic workload generator or replay a relevant workload.
 Ask the administrator to monitor your environment's capacity usage, including that related to components necessary for application logs and application metrics.